Refinance or buy a home with a low 3.5% down payment! Get Started Now ➔

 If you are a Green Card (Form I-551) holder or a non-permanent resident with a valid work visa (Forms E1, E2, H1B, H2A, H2B, H3, L1 and G1-G4) you should be able to obtain a government-backed loan.

-A non-citizen must meet the same loan requirements as U.S. citizens, include primary residency requirements and minimum credit score.
+A non-citizen must meet the same loan requirements as U.S. citizens, including primary residency requirements and minimum credit scores.

 What if I’m an asylee or refugee in the U.S.?